hwdbk/kodi-scripts/database-mgmt/README.md

               --list-notfound [--pick]           list all read 'notfound' files and, with --pick, present a prompt remap the file interactively. use this if you can drop file paths on the prompt
               --rename-founddup oldstr newstr    remap files with duplicate matches after substituting oldstr with newstr in the full path
               --rename-notfound oldstr newstr    remap files which weren't found after substituting oldstr with newstr in the full path

-constraints: movies are not touched (these can be cleaned up with 'Clean Library' in kodi or 'texturecache.py vclean' on the kodi machine)
-limitations: does not scan or check for musicvideos, episodes, tvshows
-             tested on version 119 of MyVideos.db (Kodi 19)
-             tested on linux-gnu and darwin21 (Mac OS X will require bash >=4 (for mapfile), which can be obtained from MacPorts or Brew)
 ```